NtwariMike-CK/Facial-Recognition-Attendance-System-v1/README.md

 - **Git**
 - **Webcam or IP Camera**

+**Note**:
-**Note**: You'll be setting up a local PostgreSQL database for development.
+1. You'll be setting up a local PostgreSQL database for development.
 Do not use any production or deployed database for local development.
+2. Make sure shape_predictor_68_face_landmarks.dat is at the root (backend/.), and place dlib_face_recognition_resnet_model_v1.dat in backend/app/services

 ## Installation & Setup